Massachusetts Institute of Technology

 2005 - 2011

-Monika Schleier-Smith is an assistant professor in the physics department at Stanford University.
+Monika Schleier-Smith is an associate professor in the physics department at Stanford University.
 Her research centers on advancing control and understanding of quantum many-body systems through experiments with laser-cooled atoms.
 Schleier-Smith received her A.B. in Chemistry and Physics, with a minor in Mathematics, from Harvard University.
 For her Ph.D. research at MIT, she was recognized with a Hertz Foundation Thesis Prize.
 She subsequently pursued postdoctoral work at the Max Planck Institute of Quantum Optics and Ludwig Maximilian University (LMU Munich).
-She is a recipient of the Alfred P. Sloan Research Fellowship, Air Force Office of Scientific Research Young Investigator Award, and National Science Foundation Career Award.
+She is a recipient of the National Science Foundation Career Award and the President’s Early Career Award for Scientists and Engineers.
 Schleier-Smith serves the Foundation as an Early Career Director.

 2011 - Cavity-Enabled Spin Squeezing for a Quantum-Enhanced Atomic Clock